inexplores/tataplay/README.md

 <p align="center"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/Tata_Play_2022_logo.svg/2560px-Tata_Play_2022_logo.svg.png" ></p>

-# Tata Sky IPTV Script generator
+# Tata Play IPTV Script generator

 A script to generate the m3u playlist containing direct streamable file (.mpd or MPEG-DASH or DASH) based on the channels that the user has subscribed on the Tata Sky portal.
 You just have to login using your password or otp that's it